spinnaker/spinnaker.github.io/guides/tutorials/codelabs/kubernetes-v2-source-to-prod/index.md

    image_path="./empty-clusters.png"
 %}

-# 2: Create a "Deploy to Staging" Pipeline
+# 2: Create a "Deploy to Staging" pipeline

 Let's deploy the manifests and code in our staging cluster by setting up automated pipelines to do so.
 Start by navigating to __Pipelines__ >